 |Two Servings Plan||Six Servings Plan||TB12 Performance Meals Plan|

 |Price per serving||$11.99||$7.99||$12.99|

 If a meal consisting of just plant life doesn’t sound like it’ll fill you up till you’re ready to burst, don’t worry.
 Purple Carrot lets you add extras to your plan to supplement your appetite.
 Breakfast extras come in packs of four, and they cost $6 per serving, while lunch extras come with two servings and cost $12 per serving.
 As you can see, the price comes down considerably when you order the bulk plan.
 So, while the two-serving plan puts Purple Carrot around the mid-range for pricing in this industry, the bulk plan definitely makes it one of the cheaper options.
 Besides, the six-serving plan is kind of like a family plan.
 That means this menu is even kid and family-friendly–another perk.

 Purple Carrot also sells gift cards that you can give to friends who might be curious about a plant-based diet too.
 An unusual gift, but whatever floats your boat.

 Purple Carrot has a lot going for it, but there are also some things that it could work on.
 Here’s what I liked and what I didn’t:

-- Only plant-based menu: If you are vegan, vegetarian, or just trying to add more plants to your diet, Purple Carrot will make life much easier.
-While there are only about a dozen options to choose from each week, the menu changes every week.
+Only plant-based menu: If you are vegan, vegetarian, or just trying to add more plants to your diet, Purple Carrot will make life much easier.
+While there are only about a dozen purple carrot recipe options to choose from each week, the menu changes every week.
 So, you keep getting something fresh and new to enjoy.

-- Easy to follow recipe cards: The cards have clear instructions and steps to follow for fast and easy cooking.
+Easy to follow recipe cards: The Purple Carrot recipes have clear instructions and steps to follow for fast and easy cooking.

 - Vegans, vegetarians: This service was MADE for YOU!